-The \textit{Central-City hypothesis} describes a top-down approach: parks in dense, centrally located neighborhoods become multifunctional out of necessity.
-In major cities like Paris, where land is scarce and expensive, urban green spaces serve overlapping groups---office workers, students, cafe-goers, and transit users ---and must justify their place by accommodating a range of users.
-Our findings support this hypothesis: social media apps are more commonly used in both \textit{cultural and lunchbreak parks}, which are centrally located, historically significant, and attract the highest smartphone activity.
-These parks show marked temporal shifts in app usage—social media and productivity apps are favored on weekdays but decline on weekends.
-In contrast, recreational parks show steadier patterns.
-On weekends, app preferences in both central park clusters move closer to those seen in recreational parks (\autoref{fig:rsca_wdwe}), reflecting increased use of fitness and recreational apps.
-This flexibility highlights the adaptive, multipurpose role of central parks, in areas with presence of work, tourism and residence spots.

-The \textit{Social-spatial hypothesis} describes a bottom-up process: suburban parks develop diverse uses through ongoing social practices, cultural norms, and shared meanings~\cite{lefebvre2014production,low2016spatializing}.
-In this framework, planners respond to how communities use these spaces rather than imposing functions in advance.
-Suburban parks are typically larger and more nature-oriented, aligning with our observations of \textit{recreational parks}, which see lower overall traffic but higher weekend use.
-These parks show increased fitness app usage and less social media activity—patterns consistent with research indicating that park visitors engage in more physical activity on weekends~\cite{fontan2021active}.
+Our findings support the \textit{Central-City hypothesis}, in the sense that social media apps are more commonly used in both \textit{Cultural and Lunchbreak parks}, which are centrally located, historically significant, and attract the highest smartphone activity.
+These parks show marked temporal shifts in app usage: social media and productivity apps are favored on weekdays but decline on weekends.
+In contrast, Recreational parks show steadier patterns: app preferences on weekends in both central park clusters move closer to those seen in Recreational parks (details about application preference variations between weekdays and weekends in Supplementary Information), reflecting increased use of fitness and recreational apps.
+This flexibility highlights the adaptive, multipurpose role of central parks, in areas with workplaces, tourist attractions, and residential functions.
+Meanwhile, toward the \textit{Socio-Spatial hypothesis}, suburban parks are typically larger and more nature-oriented, aligning with our observations of \textit{Recreational parks}, which see lower overall traffic but higher weekend use.
+These parks display distinctive digital behavior aligned with everyday leisure and physical activity, consistent with research indicating that park visitors engage in more physical activity on weekends~\cite{fontan2021active}.